Learn about Chronic Sinusitis

 - – Candidsasis

-- If you sinusitis is moderate, use CitriDrops Nasal Spray designed for mold neutralization.
+- At the very least use a nasal saline wash system and CitriDrops Nasal Spray designed for mold neutralization.

 - If the sinusitis is severe, it is better to consult a health care professional for treatment.
 Your treatment may require a steroid based nasal spray to gain relief.